lakshyasharma14/lakshyasharma14/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=lakshyasharma14.lakshyasharma14&style=flat-square&color=0088cc)

 I'm a graduate in Computer Science 🎓 from Thapar University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems 👨🏻‍💻.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.
+I have 3 year of backend development and I'm currently exploring Web Development 🕸️.

 Joined Github **3** years ago.